 Store the crossbow in a dry place away from sunlight.
 Excessive heat can dry the strings and make them loose their elasticity

-When it comes to arrow selection, keep it simple.
+When it comes to crossbow bolt and arrow selection, keep it simple.
 Choose what is recommended by the manufacturer.

 Crossbows are FIREARMS.
 Keep safety always in mind.
 Check its parts before every use.
 Any bystanders should stay behind the archer and not on the side.